top of page

 How can the built environment and indigenous philosophy co-create a sustainable future?

-How can young minds engage in this process?
+How can stakeholders from youth to policy makers engage in this process?

 Lotek_Ch1.0_3.IMG_7_3.jpg

-Offered as a web interface for secondary and college level students, including:
+Offered as a web interface for secondary and college level students as well as individual and community learners including:

 • Identity Research